 - WiFi-enabled.
 Being able to set or edit programs remotely is a nice feature to have.
 This way you can warm up the house if you’re going to be home from work early one night.
 Conversely, keep the temp lower if your flight home from vacation is unexpectedly delayed.

 - Backlight.
 A backlit programmable thermostat is easier to read and make adjustments to in all kinds of lighting conditions.

 - DST ready.
 This automatically switches your thermostat over for Daylight Saving Time so you don’t have to.

 Ultimately, a programmable thermostat can save you both energy and money and is a smart investment for any home.
-If you’re unsure about how to select or install the best programmable thermostat for your family’s needs, contact a qualified HVAC professional near you.
+Not sure how to select or install the best programmable thermostat for your family’s needs?
+Contact a qualified HVAC professional near you.